Nursing Courses

 Offered: fall

-The Nurse Extern is an elective nursing course positioned after you have completed the NUR 3060: Adult Health I course.
+The Nurse Extern is an elective nursing course positioned after you have completed the NUR 3160, NUR 3161: Adult Health I course.
 This nursing elective course enhances your learning experience of various disease pathologies and disorders that are frequently encountered as a future Registered Nurse caring for patients in today’s healthcare profession.
-The learning outcomes in the course are that you will provide quality, effective and efficient nursing care for patients, while working directly under the supervision of a CFV RN preceptor with oversight and evaluation by course faculty.
+The learning outcomes in the course are that you will provide quality, effective and efficient nursing care for patients, while working directly under the supervision of an RN preceptor with oversight and evaluation by course faculty.
 To accomplish this, it will require you: 1) to synthesize information and concepts about illness and disease, 2) provide nursing care management, and 3) to utilize critical thinking and reasoning.
-This course will further require that you also incorporate all prior nursing knowledge and skills acquired from previous nursing courses, classroom and clinical settings, in order to be able to provide holistic care to patients with specific health deviations and needs.
+This course will further require that you also incorporate all prior nursing knowledge and skills acquired from previous nursing courses, classroom, and clinical settings, to be able to provide holistic care to patients with specific health deviations and needs.

 Prerequisites: NUR major only and permission of the instructor